Kyle Shanahan says Washington planned to draft Russell Wilson

 - Oops!Something went wrong.Please try again later.

-Kyle Shanahan says Washington planned to draft Russell Wilson originally appeared on NBC Sports Northwest
+Shanahan says Washington planned to draft Wilson in '12 originally appeared on NBC Sports Bayarea

 San Francisco 49ers head coach Kyle Shanahan shared on the Rich Eisen Show recently that the Washington Football Team came close to drafting quarterback Russell Wilson back in the 2012 NFL Draft.